 Who are publishers and domain owners (domainers)?

-A domain owner may buy and keep their precious, or not yet so precious, domain for various reasons.
+A domain owner may buy and keep their precious, or not yet so precious, domain for multiple purposes.
 They may already have a vague idea of how they want to use it in the future, and so they keep it ‘parked’ for later use and development … or pure monetization.
 In this way, they make sure nobody’s gonna snitch it right from under their noses.
 Also, parking domains with URLs similar to well-known brands or well-searchable phrases is a good practice if you’re looking for highly targeted traffic.
 This makes ‘misspelled’ domains ready for use and able to perform right away, as whenever a user types in a misspelled URL they might get redirected to your page.

 What are parked domains?

 Allow us to give you some handbook explanations — you know us well, we do love glossaries.
 So what’s worth remembering?

 - Domain: name/address of a page which links/directs users to a particular website.